What we do

 However, unlike many in their neighbourhood, they have made a long and difficult journey to get here.

-As war raged around them, Muna, her husband Osama and their children Radwan, Alaa and Abdul were forced to leave their home in Baniyas and flee to Egypt.
+As war raged around them, Mona, her husband Ossama and their children Radwan, Alaa and Abdul were forced to leave their home in Baniyas and flee to Egypt.

 After almost two years of uncertainty, the family was accepted into New Zealand through the refugee quota.
 The Loulous arrived in their new home in Lower Hutt last year, where they’re now getting used to all the little differences life in New Zealand brings.